rtc-io/rtc-tools/README.md

 The `listen` helper provides an event emitter for a peer connection object that will bind to each of the core events WebRTC events (unless overriden by providing the listen function additional arguments).

-## rtc/lib/processors

-This is an internal library of processor helpers that know what to do when a signaller receives generic `config` events for a particular call.
-A processor is provided the local peer connection, a series of opts ( including the signaller) and the data that was sent across the wire.

-### candidate(pc, opts, data)

-Process an ice candidate being supplied from the other side of the world.

-### sdp(pc, opts, data)

 ### inbound()